When Do Student Loan Payments Begin?

 Student Loan Forgiveness Options

 Student loan forgiveness programs might also be available, depending on your situation.
-These programs are often tied to certain occupations.
+These programs often correspond to certain occupations.
 For instance, many public service roles offer the benefit of loan forgiveness to qualifying borrowers after a specific timeframe.
+Other loan forgiveness programs also exist, including:

 General Forbearance

 Federal student loan forbearance can offer temporary relief if you’re struggling financially.
-With forbearance, you can get your monthly payments reduced or paused entirely for a set time period.
-While this is similar to how deferment works, there’s an important difference between deferment vs. forbearance.
-In forbearance, interest will still accrue on your student loans, but it won’t if they’re in deferment.
+You can get your monthly payments reduced or paused entirely for a set time period.
+While this is similar to deferment, interest will still accrue on your student loans, but it won’t if they’re in deferment.
+You can apply for forbearance by submitting a request to your student loan servicer.
+In some cases, you may need to meet specific eligibility requirements to qualify.

 Income-Driven Repayment Plans